Eddie Slovik: Court-martial

 On December 9, Slovik wrote a letter to the Supreme Allied Commander, General Dwight D. Eisenhower, pleading for clemency.
-However, desertion had become a systemic problem in France, and the Battle of the Bulge, a surprise German offensive through the Ardennes, began on December 16 with severe US casualties, bypassing and surrounding many units and straining the morale of the infantry to the greatest extent yet seen during the war.
+However, desertion was becoming a systemic problem in France.
+A surprise German offensive through the Ardennes began on December 16 with severe US casualties.
+The Battle of the Bulge would last over a month, straining the morale of the infantry to the greatest extent yet seen during the war.

+The case was reviewed by assistant staff judge advocate Maj.
+Frederick J. Bertolet, who recommended against granting clemency.
+Bertolet wrote:

+Brigadier General E. C. McNeil, the senior Army lawyer in the European Theater, and lawyers on McNeil’s staff, reviewed Slovik’s case.
+McNeil wrote:

+Lt.
+Col. Henry J. Sommer, the division judge advocate who had previously offered Slovik a final opportunity to have his charges dismissed, wrote:

 Eisenhower confirmed the execution order on December 23, noting that it was necessary to discourage further desertions.
-The sentence came as a shock to Slovik, who had been expecting a dishonorable discharge and a prison term, the same punishment he had seen meted out to other deserters from the division while he was confined to the stockade.
-As he was an ex-convict, a dishonorable discharge would have made little further impact on his civilian life as a common laborer, and military prison terms for discipline offenses were widely expected to be commuted once the war was over.
+The sentence came as a shock to Slovik, who had been expecting a dishonorable discharge and a prison term, the same punishment he had seen given to other deserters from the division while he was confined to the stockade.
+As he was an ex-convict, a dishonorable discharge would have made little impact on his civilian life as a common laborer, and military prison terms for discipline offenses were widely expected to be commuted once the war was over.

 Execution

 The execution by firing squad was carried out at 10:04 a.m. on January 31, 1945, near the village of Sainte-Marie-aux-Mines.
 The defiant Slovik said to the soldiers whose duty it was to prepare him for the firing squad before they led him to the place of execution:

-They're not shooting me for deserting the United States Army, thousands of guys have done that.
-They just need to make an example out of somebody and I'm it because I'm an ex-con.
-I used to steal things when I was a kid, and that's what they are shooting me for.
-They're shooting me for the bread and chewing gum I stole when I was 12 years old.